Chastushka: Content

+Political subjects

 Following the 1917 Russian Revolution, chastushki varied considerably in content from region to region.
 In some areas hit particularly hard by the grain requisitioning of the Soviet regime during the Civil War, such as Ryazan, peasant chastushki tended to be bitterly hostile.
 In other places, particularly those in close proximity to Moscow under Stalin's leadership, "Soviet chastushki" favorable to Stalin's Bolshevik government were sung and recited.

 In the early 1920s chastushki were used by Young Communists in organized village gatherings as a form of anti-religious propaganda, subjecting the church and the rural clergy to ridicule using the traditional rural poetic form.
 Scholar Lynne Viola provides one such example of an anti-religious Soviet rhyme, rendered here in literal English translation: